 7. Guoliang Tunnel (Henan Province, China)

 Before the construction of this impressive tunnel, the only way to access the village of Guoliang was via a narrow path carved into the side of the Taihang Mountains.
-In 1972, a group of 13 villagers decided to construct a tunnel, which they dug by hand.

 Three died during the construction process but the tunnel transformed the village and became a tourist attraction in its own right.